iclighthouse/DRC_standards/DRC20/DRC20.md

 drc20_subscribed: (_owner: Address) -> (result: opt Subscription) query;
 ```
 #### approve
 Allows `_spender` to withdraw from your account multiple times, up to the `_value` amount.
 If this function is called again it overwrites the current allowance with `_value`.
+A maximum of 50 approvals can exist per account.
 **NOTE**: When you execute `approve()` to authorize the spender, it may cause security problems, you can execute `approve(_spender, 0, ...)` to deauthorize.
 ``` candid
 approve: (_spender: Address, _value: nat, _nonce: opt nat, _sa: opt vec nat8, _data: opt blob) -> (result: TxnResult);